 Older kids and teens may have words to express their feelings, but they often choose not to use them.
 Instead, they might shut out the world and disappear into video games, act out in anger, vent on social media or even harm themselves.

 Licensed therapist Kathleen Hill recommends making a list of healthy coping skills, hanging it on the fridge and talking to your child’s teachers about which strategies work well for them.
 The list should include coping methods such as:

 - Listen to music

 - Read a book

 - Count to 10 or count backwards from 100

 - Take deep, belly breaths

 When your child does want to talk, practice active listening.
 Put your phone down.
 Listen patiently, calmly and without judgment (feelings happen!).
-Before you respond, show you were listening by repeating back what she said: “Your classmates laughed when you got the wrong answer, and now you’re embarrassed.”
-Even if you don’t agree, let her know that you hear what she’s telling you.
+Before you respond, show you were listening by repeating back what your child said: “Your classmates laughed when you got the wrong answer, and now you’re embarrassed.”
+Even if you don’t agree, let your child know that you hear what they're telling you.
 Do this consistently and your child will be more likely to come to you in the future.